thegworld/gtx-browser/android_webview/docs/commandline-flags.md

 ## Overview

-WebView (and Chromium in general) has two different types of "commandline flags:"
+WebView (and GTx Browser in general) has two different types of "commandline flags:"

 * **Commandline Switches** enable debugging functionality.
 These look like